-Plans for Future Improvements in Fire Safety
+Improvements in Fire Safety

-No facility-related future improvements are currently planned.
-The residential education program through KSU Residence Life continues to sponsor an annual residential orientation event for freshman now includes fire and cooking safety courses.
+Facility-related improvements in 2023 included fire alarm upgrades in the Commons and Courtyard Apartments.
+The residential education program through KSU Residence Life continues to sponsor an annual residential orientation event for freshmen now includes fire and cooking safety courses.